kefahi/io/README.md

 The name comes from the Arabic word "سدر" which is the plural for Rhamnus (a tree that grows in the Arabian Peninsula and Levant with dense branches and leaves and deep roots); the singular form is Sedra "سدرة".

+In today's world we are sinking with massive amount of information.
+Not information that surrounds us but information that we produce or relate to us; your countless photos, videos and files, your contributions to the social media, your emails ...etc.
+Imagine a system that is capable of consolidating all of that into one with the proper level of abstraction that makes it easy for you to manage your content and interact with with your circles of people providing them with controlled access and consuming from them as well; more of an ad-hoc network of p2p content.

 Working for so long in using and building datat and content centric systems, its clear that regardless of the the specific differences the patterns repeat:
 - Individual data entities and their belongings
 - Relations among the data entities